We all have an innate love for fighting no matter what age group we belong to.

 $22,108,789

-He is accredited as the teacher of Bruce Lee.
-This film is a biographical tale of the escape of Ip Man from China during the Japanese invasion, his fight against Japanese oppression, his struggle to set up his school in Hong Kong, and his rise to fame.
+This film is a riveting biographical account, chronicling Ip Man's dramatic escape from China during the Japanese invasion.
+It follows his battles against oppression, his efforts to establish a school in Hong Kong, and his journey to martial arts fame.

 ActionCrimeThriller